-In other words, bills and invoices aren’t on record until they are paid.
+In other words, bills and invoices aren’t on record or forecast until they are paid.

 This is often the approach by smaller businesses which are often not inputting invoices separately in Xero but rather just reporting the activity from their bank statements.
 This is sometimes discussed as ‘cashbook accounting’ as well.

 This is also the approach for a lot of online marketplaces, tradespersons and early stage businesses.